“This shuts us down:" Potter Valley ranchers say PG&E cut water without warning amid dam removal fight

 On July 28, FERC wrote to PG&E questioning the request by PG&E to reduce flows out of Lake Pillsbury to Potter Valley, and requested a response within 60 days.
 The letter lists a number of potential issues with these releases including impact on salmon and trout populations.

-Six days later, FERC reportedly approved PG&E’s request to cut water releases to Potter Valley, without any known response to their questions from PG&E.
+Six days later, FERC reportedly approved PG&E’s request to cut water to Potter Valley, without any known response to their questions from PG&E.

 McFadden says the move effectively canceled pre-existing water rights without warning.